A Tale of Two Flowers

 Two seeds carried on the back of a strong wind were cast into a garden.

-One seed fell into a sunny bed of soil; it was nutritious and judiciously cared for by the gardener who lived on the land.
+One seed fell into a sunny bed of soil, which was judiciously cared for by the gardener who lived on the land.

 The second seed slipped through the cracks of the concrete upon which the gardener walked.